Nota-NetsPresso/netspresso-trainer/README.md

 ### Set-up with docker

 Please clone this repository and refer to [`Dockerfile`](./Dockerfile) and [`docker-compose-example.yml`](./docker-compose-example.yml).
-For docker users, we provide more detailed guide with [`DOCKER-INSTALLATION.md`](./DOCKER-INSTALLATION.md).
+For docker users, we provide more detailed guide in our [Docs](https://nota-netspresso.github.io/netspresso-trainer).

 ## Tensorboard